kyphan38/web/assets/docs/study/soft skills/04-ptcm.md

 Why?

-- Capacity planning is essential personally and professional in understanding how much we can handle at one time
+- Capacity planning is essential both personally and professional for understanding how much we can handle at any given time

 The foundation

-- Where agility and efficiency are paramount, capacity planning emerges as a key driver of success
+- In environments where agility and efficiency are paramount, capacity planning becomes a key driver of success
-- Assessing current resources &rarr; forecasting future needs &rarr; allocating resources to projects &rarr; adjusting resources
+- Assessing current resources &rarr; Forecasting future needs &rarr; Allocating resources to projects &rarr; Adjusting resources

 Problem it solves

-- Managing fluctuating workloads
+- Manages fluctuating workloads
-- Preventing burnout
+- Prevents burnout
-- Aligning team effort with requirements
+- Aligns team effort with organizational or project requirements
-- Minimize waste
+- Minimizes waste
-- Maximize outcomes
+- Maximizes outcomes

 Effective capacity planning

-- Understand the work and workload
+- Understand the nature of the work and the total workload
-- Assess your capability and resources
+- Assess your current capability and available resources
-- Clarify the constraints (time, money, skills, tools, and availability)
+- Clarify all constraints (time, money, skills, tools, and availability)
-- Identify the risks
+- Identify potential risks and bottlenecks

+Strategies

-Strategies - Regular workload review timeline
+- Regular workload review timeline
   - Start &rarr; initial review &rarr; first stage review &rarr; second stage review &rarr; final review &rarr; end

-Strategies - Historical data line graph
+- Historical data line graph
+  - Analyze past performance and capacity trends to inform future planning

-Strategies - Capacity planning tools
+- Capacity planning tools
+  - Leverage digital tools for forecasting, tracking, and scenario planning (e.g., Float, Resource Guru, MS Project, Smartsheet)

 Benefits

-- Improved project workflow
+- Smoother project workflows
-- Enhanced morale
+- Higher team morale and lower stress
-- Better risk management
+- Improved risk anticipation and mitigation
-- Sustainable output
+- More sustainable and predictable output over time

 Visualization

-- A picture is worth a thousand words, and in capacity planning, visual tools can be worth even more
+- A picture is worth a thousand words, and in capacity planning, a visual tool can be worth even more

 **Summary**